peaclab/PACT/README.md

 PACT is a SPICE-based PArallel Compact Thermal simulator (PACT) that enables fast and accurate standard cell level to architectural level steady-state and transient parallel thermal simulation.
 PACT utilizes the advantages of multi-core processing (OpenMPI) and includes several solvers to speed up both steady-state and transient simulations.
 PACT can be easily extended to model a variety of emerging integration and cooling technologies, such as 3D stacking, liquid cooling via microchannels, and others, by simply modifying the thermal netlist.
 PACT can be also used with popular architectural level performance and power simulators to evaluate the thermal profile.

 The simulation flow of PACT is shown in the following image.

 ![](/image/PACTflow.PNG)

+PACT takes config file, floorplan file, lcf file, modelParams file, and ptrace file as inputs and outputs the steady-state/transient temperature results.

+The config file describes the material property, initial temperature, as well as cooling package information.
+The floorplan file describes the chip information that includes chip size, number of blocks, block sizes and location, and block material property.
+Lcf file stands for the layer configuration file, which basically shows the layer stack with cooling information.
+Ptrace file allocates the power number for each active block inside the chip stack.
+ModdelParams file shows the simulation information (e.g., steady-state/transient, solver type, number of grids, package information, etc.)

+More details about PACT can be found in [1]